callmeEthan/Dock2/README.md

 * Hover over an icon, right click and select Remove icon to remove selected from list.

 You could edit list manually by edit list file in @Resource\User
+Don't try to put sub-menu inside a sub-menu, I haven't code that far yet! try as your own risk.

 ## Credit
 Plugin included: